emesc/toy-robot/README.md

 # Toy Robot Simulator
-My solution to the TDD practice problem from Rails Girls Next Melbourne 20 May 2017
+A solution to the TDD practice problem from Rails Girls Next Melbourne 20 May 2017

 ## Description